 Will I feel pain during or after the procedure?

+With todays anesthetics, and antibiotics, we can usually treat you in a painless manner.
+If you have anxiety, we often prescribe Valium prior to treatment.
+Patients often tell us that "getting a root canal was easier than a filling".
 Following treatment, expect your tooth to be sore for several days.
 Treat it like a "sprained ankle".
 Chew on it if you have to, but try not to.
 The severity of pain following root canal treatment is usually directly related to the length of time you have been in pain PRIOR to treatment.
 Scientific studies show the most effective medicine used to treat this type of dental pain is with Advil (also called Ibuprofin or Motrin).
-Dr. Kanter or his staff will direct you to the appropriate medicine following treatment.
+Dr. Kanter or his staff will direct you to the appropriate medicine following treatment. |